devxgaming/fivem-antidump/README.md

         while WaitUntilLoaded do Wait(0) end
         TriggerEvent('YourTriggerNameInsideClient.lua')
         -- or triggerServerEvent
-        -- please don't use same event name on all your resource if is client side and is inside client.lua, use like: resource-name:client:OnPlayerLoaded
-        -- if you use same event name, think about how many resource you have and how manytime it's will send the trigger end) end)
+        -- please don't use same event name on all your resource, use like: resource-name:client:OnPlayerLoaded -- if you use same event name, think about how many resource you have and how manytime it's will send the trigger end) end)